Sometimes you just need money – fast!

 - Mending/darning clothes

-Ask around, post on Facebook, advertise on Gumtree or local community sites, knock on doors or put flyers through letterboxes.
+Ask around, post on Facebook, advertise on Gumtree or local community pages, knock on doors or put flyers through letterboxes.

 Round up your loose change